 Hiroshima Prefecture and the International Campaign to Abolish Nuclear Weapons (“ICAN”), the 2017 Nobel Peace Prize Award winning organization, will hold the Hiroshima-ICAN Academy on Nuclear Weapons and Global Security 2021 (hereafter referred to as “the Academy”).
 Peace Boat is honoured to join as an organising partner.
-Through this training program, we aim to nurture global leaders to make concrete and peaceful contributions to the world.
+Through this training program, we aim to nurture global leaders who can make concrete contributions towards a more peaceful and secure world.

-Join us for this opportunity to meet and learn together with inspiring people from various backgrounds around the world!
+Join us for this opportunity to meet and learn together with inspiring people from diverse backgrounds around the world!

 Background of the program

 The Academy was launched in 2019, based on the agreement between Mr. Yuzaki Hidehiko, Governor of Hiroshima Prefecture and Ms. Beatrice Fihn, Executive Director of ICAN.
 The first Academy held in Summer 2019 was an in-person program, in which 15 students and young professionals from different regions of the world came to Hiroshima to participate.
 In 2020, the program was rearranged into two parts; Part 1 as online learning and webinars, and Part 2 planned to be an in-person training program in Hiroshima.
 31 participants joined Part 1 to learn together virtually, but Part 2 was not held due to COVID-19.

 Countries/Regions of participants: 21

 (Australia, Belgium, Brazil, China, Democratic Republic of the Congo, France, Georgia, Germany, India, Japan, Kenya, Republic of Korea, Kyrgyz Republic, Mexico, Mongolia, Netherlands, Poland, Russia, Uganda, United Kingdom and the United States)